Price Per Person:

 If you can't find something to eat here you're way too picky.

-Crowded and a bit loud but nicer than it used to be.
+Crowded and a bit loud but nice.

 Lines can be very long - go at non-peak times to avoid them.